Online M.S. in Health Care Informatics Curriculum

 The MS in Health Care Informatics program integrates health care technology, clinical analytics, leadership, and business knowledge and skills in preparing you for leadership in health care informatics in a variety of positions within health care organizations.

-The 31-unit program consists of eleven courses including a Capstone course.
+The 37-unit program consists of 13 courses including a Capstone course.
 View the list of courses below, or download a PDF of all courses included in the MS in Health Care Informatics curriculum.

-NOTE: In addition to the courses listed below, students who do not have health care experience and a basic knowledge of medical terminology will be required to enroll in and complete the online Medical Terminology course by the end of their second semester.
+In addition to the courses listed below, students who do not have health care experience and a basic knowledge of medical terminology will be required to enroll in the online Medical Terminology course before their first day of class.
+The online Medical Terminology course must be completed before the end of their first semester.